Biological naturalism: Overview

 He articulates this distinction by pointing out that the common philosophical term 'reducible' is ambiguous.
 Searle contends that consciousness is "causally reducible" to brain processes without being "ontologically reducible".
 He hopes that making this distinction will allow him to escape the traditional dilemma between reductive materialism and substance dualism; he affirms the essentially physical nature of the universe by asserting that consciousness is completely caused by and realized in the brain, but also doesn't deny what he takes to be the obvious facts that humans really are conscious, and that conscious states have an essentially first-person nature.

 It can be tempting to see the theory as a kind of property dualism, since, in Searle's view, a person's mental properties are categorically different from his or her micro-physical properties.
 The latter have "third-person ontology" whereas the former have "first-person ontology."
 Micro-structure is accessible objectively by any number of people, as when several brain surgeons inspect a patient's cerebral hemispheres.
 But pain or desire or belief are accessible subjectively by the person who has the pain or desire or belief, and no one else has that mode of access.
 However, Searle holds mental properties to be a species of physical property—ones with first-person ontology.
 So this sets his view apart from a dualism of physical and non-physical properties.
-His mental properties are putatively physical.
+His mental properties are putatively physical. (see "Property dualism" under the "Criticism" section below.)